-The purpose of the research project is to analyze how energy management is conducted in Swedish manufacturing and shipping industries, as well as how these activities can be developed to contribute to the industry's transformation towards sustainable energy systems and long-term competitiveness.
+The purpose of the research project was to analyse how energy management is conducted in Swedish manufacturing and shipping industries, as well as how these activities could be developed to contribute to the industry's transformation towards sustainable energy systems and long-term competitiveness.

 Forskarskola Energisystem, forskningsprojekt om energiledning